EigenCharu/CMOS-Circuit-Design-and-SPICE-Simulations-using-Sky130/Day5.md

 - For a **strong PMOS and weak NMOS**, the **switching threshold (V<sub>M</sub>) shifts right**,
   meaning the inverter now requires a higher input voltage to switch output states.
-- This behavior illustrates how **device sizing** directly influences the **noise margins and symmetry** of the CMOS inverter’s transfer characteristics.
+- This behavior illustrates how **device sizing** directly influences the **noise margins and switching voltage** of the CMOS inverter’s transfer characteristics.

 ---